 - Adoptable storm-drains are those on your property.
 You must have a minimum of 5 to be eligible.

+Step 2: Apply for credit during the annual credit application window.
 Documentation requirements for non-residential voluntary activities include:

 - Completed program registration

 - Total number of cleanup hours (Adopt-A-Waterway) and (Adopt-A-Block) or total number of private storm drains adopted (Adopt-A-Storm Drain)

 - Cleanup event waivers / sign-in sheets

 - Date-stamped photos from cleanup events

 - Tally Sheets of pounds of litter collected

 The Credit Manual includes a calculated, rebate-like credit for new tree planting.